fugue/credstash/README.md

 	                    it will use us-east-1
   --log-level LOG_LEVEL
-                        Set the log level, default WARNING -log-file LOG_FILE    Set the log output file, default credstash.log.
+                        Set the log level, default WARNING --log-file LOG_FILE    Set the log output file, default credstash.log.
 Errors are printed to stderr and stack traces are logged to file
   -t TABLE, --table TABLE